 We consider a space-dependent material that is constant over time, with parameters $\alpha(x)$ and $\beta(x)$.
 Substituting the constitutive equations (\ref{eq3}) and (\ref{eq4}) into the basic equations (\ref{eq1}) and (\ref{eq2}), using the fact that $\alpha(x)$ and $\beta(x)$ are independent of time, gives

-For a space-dependent material with piecewise continuous parameters, these equations are supplemented with boundary conditions at all points where $\alpha(x)$ and $\beta(x)$ make a finite jump.
+For a space-dependent material with piecewise continuous parameters, these equations are supplemented with boundary conditions at all points where $\alpha(x)$ and $\beta(x)$ undergo a finite jump.
 The boundary conditions are that $P(x,t)$ and $Q(x,t)$ are continuous at those points (see \ref{AppA1} for a review of reflection and transmission coefficients at a space boundary).

 We obtain a second order wave equation for the field $P(x,t)$ by eliminating $Q(x,t)$ from equations (\ref{eq6}) and (\ref{eq7}), according to